Let's take a quick history lesson.

 Best for tailored solutions

-Mitrefinch also have a reputation for developing additional software and systems to suit their clients.
-This bespoke approach is key to their excellent security.
-They frequently tailor their technology for larger companies of over 100 employees.
+Mitrefinch also has a reputation for developing bespoke clocking-in solutions to suit its clients, frequently tailoring its technology for larger companies of over 100 employees.
 There are options for both a one-time license and subscription.

 - Bespoke approach to time and attendance means a tailored solution for your business